sebster/hobby/docs/microk8s/running-a-service.md

 # Running the `httpbin` Service

+We will deploy the `httpbin` service which is a useful service for example and diagnostic purposes.

 ## 0) Prerequisites

 Make sure you have the cluster up and running.
 See [Getting Started](getting-started.md).